Where our wines are grown

 We get our grapes from sustainably or organically managed vineyards, for reasons of environmental and human health, and because we are convinced they make better wine.
 We avoid vineyards that use riparian water for frost protection, due to their impact on salmon and steelhead (and all the other stream life).
 We buy dry-farmed fruit when possible, but since such vineyards are quite rare these days, most of the vineyards we use are drip irrigated.

 Bunter Estate Syrah Vineyard

 In order to maintain an older average vine age, we replace vines individually as they decline, instead of replanting the whole vineyard every twenty or thirty years.
 We farm using only organic materials.
 For powdery mildew control we use elemental sulfur.
-Napa County requires us to use insecticide to battle the recently introduced European Grapevine Moth.
-We use Bacillus thuringiensis, or Bt, a naturally occuring soil bacteria.
-Our fertilizer is supplied by Nephew Nick and Niece Leah’s four-legged 4-H projects.
+Our fertilizer is supplied by sister Tracy’s chickens, and organic supplements.
 Frost control is limited to pruning as late as possible to delay budbreak.
-We suffer significant loss to frost damage almost every year.
-We use a well to irrigate the upslope vine rows, situated in shallow soil, a few times after the soil dries out in July.
-The bottom rows are dry farmed.
-In a good year, the vineyard produces two barrels.
+We suffer significant loss to frost damage every few years.
+Most summers, we need to drip irrigate the upper rows a few times.
+The bottom rows, in deeper soil, are dry farmed.
+In a good year the vineyard produces three barrels.

 Windsor Oaks Vineyard